The Process of Selling Settlements

 If you decide to sell your lawsuit settlement, you are not required to sell all payments at once.
 Instead, you can sell your settlement in part or in full based on your financial needs.

 Many people decide to sell only a specific number of their future payments.
-By doing this, they will resume receiving payments in the future.
-You also have the choice to sell a portion of your payments, so you continue to receive monthly payments and also get a lump sum.
+Doing this means they will resume receiving payments in the future.
+You can also sell a portion of your payments, so you continue to receive partial monthly payments and also get a lump sum.
 Lastly, you can sell the entire structured settlement annuity and receive a larger lump sum.

 The choice largely depends on your financial needs and goals.
-A trusted structured settlement company can discuss your needs and offer the right fit for your financial goals.
+A reputable structured settlement company can discuss your needs and offer the right fit for your financial goals.
+However, make sure to do your own research and consider consulting a financial advisor.

 Pros and Cons of Selling Settlements Payments